 “COVID-19 attacks the brain in a way we've never seen in any virus before,” said study lead author and consultant at University College London, Michael Zandi.
-Serious brain damage is uncommon, even in patients with mild symptoms.
+Serious brain damage, even in patients with mild symptoms, is uncommon.

 New clinical trials of coronavirus-related diseases confirm fears that in some patients, COVID-19 may cause long-term health problems.
 Many patients experience shortness of breath and fatigue long after recovery.
 Other survivors suffer from numbness in the limbs, weakness, and memory problems.

-“From a biological point of view, acute multiple encephalomyelitis has similarities to multiple sclerosis, but it is more severe.
+“In terms of biology, acute multiple encephalomyelitis has similarities to multiple sclerosis, but it is more severe.
 Some patients develop long-term health problems, while others recover well, ”Zandi said.

 The scale of complications remains to be seen.